Over the years, the corners of Sweetwater earned names. Each one is a different way to be on the land.

 When the sun is gone the sky takes over.
 Far from any city glow, the stars come up bright as lanterns over the grass.

 Ground like this earns its rituals.
-Long nights around the fire, a hand of cards that grew into the ranch’s own poker championship, friends who find their way back year after year.
+Long nights around the fire, steaks over open flame, a hand of cards that grew into the ranch’s own poker night, friends who find their way up the mountain and are in no hurry to leave.
 Sweetwater is not a property that sits empty — it is a place people gather, and want to return to.
+That world does not stay behind with the owner.
+It comes with the land.

-Dedicated photography of each of these places is being made this season.
-Until then, the images above are the land itself, in its own light.
+More photography of these places is being made through the season.
+What you see here is the land and the life on it, in their own light.

 The grounds are best understood on foot, at the hour the light is right.
 Sweetwater is shown privately, by appointment.